HomeDocumentation

 CardWhat it Shows

-Portal UsersNumber of users with access to the Tenant Portal
+Portal UsersUsers with Tenant Portal access

-Extension DevicesTotal devices with the extension installed, with a count of currently online devices
+Extension DevicesTotal devices and online devices

-Active PoliciesNumber of enabled security policies
+Active PoliciesEnabled security policies

 6Policies